 Traditional whole life has very similar benefits to burial insurance policies, with a few major differences.

-Standard Whole Life Benefits: Like burial insurance, this product offers a coverage lock, price lock, and builds cash value over time.
+Standard Whole Life Benefits: Like final expense insurance, this product offers a coverage lock, price lock, and builds cash value over time.

-Larger Policy Amounts: The death benefit for this product type typically start at a higher coverage amount.
-This means the monthly premium will be much more expensive than what one would want to pay for a policy designed to cover their death expenses.
+Larger Policy Amounts: The death benefit for traditional whole life plans typically start at a higher coverage amount.
+This means the monthly premium will be much more expensive than a smaller policy designed to cover their final expenses.

 Used To Preserve Wealth: There are many financial planners and experts that will counsel individuals to use this product as a tool to protect their wealth.